simeononsecurity/simeononsecurity.ch/content/articles/best-practices-for-installing-security-patches-on-windows/index.en.md

 3. **Restart:** After the installation is complete, restart the computer to apply the updates.
 It's important to restart the computer even if you're not prompted to do so, as some updates won't take effect until you do.

 Worth noting: some updates may require additional configurations or settings changes after installation. **Reading the patch notes** for each update is crucial to ensure that it's installed and configured correctly.
-Additionally, some updates may have additional requirements to consider.
+Also, some updates may have additional requirements to consider.
 For example, the Spectre/Meltdown patch requires additional registers to be set.

 Following these steps can help ensure that your Windows system is up-to-date with the latest security patches and protected against cyber threats.